In our last episode, we had our analytical detective, Decision Tree, take center stage to wow us all.

 Image Credit: Amit Chauhan

-✍️ How Does KNN Find It’s “Nearest” Neighbor?
+✍️ How Does KNN Find Its “Nearest” Neighbor?

 KNN uses distance metrics, which basically measure how far apart data points are.
 The most common one is Euclidean Distance (say ‘hi’ to those straight lines in the image above).